bonomali/Partner-Center-PowerShell/docs/help/New-PartnerAzureSubscription.md

 # New-PartnerAzureSubscription

 ## SYNOPSIS
-Creates a new Azure subscription for Microsoft Partner Agreement billing account.
+Creates a new Azure subscription under an Azure Plan for the specified customer.

 ## SYNTAX